Enforcing Strata Bylaws and Rules

 Strata corporations can collect fines and other costs incurred in remedying breaches by one of four ways:

-- Going to the Civil Resolution Tribunal
+- Make a Claim with the Civil Resolution Tribunal

-- Arbitrating the matter or
+- Arbitrate the matter or

 Using the Civil Resolution Tribunal